comharris/readme/docs/README.md

 - `"You won't get to where you're going if you stop to throw a rock at every dog that barks" - Winston Churchill.`

-  An important reminder for me to not get bogged down in details, despite the dopamine hit of correcting a small error.
+  An important reminder for me to not get bogged down in things that aren't vital, despite the dopamine hit of fixing small errors.

 # Values